jacksonl2074/JacksonLK.github.io/about.md

 # About Me

 Hello, my name is <em><b>Laura</b></em>!
 I have created this webpage for a final project in my CTI 110 (Web, Programming, and Databases) class at Fayetteville Technical Community College (FTCC).
-I have really enjoyed this class, and Mr. Norris is awesome! 😊 I am currently studying Computer Programming & Development, as well as Geospatial Intelligence Studies.
+I have really enjoyed this class! 😊 I am currently studying Computer Programming & Development, as well as Geospatial Intelligence Studies.

 My dream is to become a Computer Programmer and Web Developer.
 However, I'm very interested in many aspects of IT - including Data Science and Cybersecurity.